leonardodrigo/breweries-data-lake/README.md

 # Open Brewery Datalake

-The primary objective of this project was to develop a data pipeline that ingests brewery-related data from the [Open Brewery DB API](https://www.openbrewerydb.org/), processes it, and stores it in various layers of a data lake using Medallion Architecture.
+The primary objective of this project was to develop a data pipeline that ingests brewery-related data from the [Open Brewery DB API](https://www.openbrewerydb.org/), processes it, and stores it in various layers of a datalake using Medallion Architecture.
 This was achieved with a stack of technologies including Airflow for orchestrating workflows, Spark for processing data, Docker and Docker Compose for containerization and orchestration, and Azure for cloud storage.

 ![](https://github.com/leonardodrigo/breweries-data-lake/blob/main/docs/img/project_diagram.png)